dk14/wolfram-mega/docs/contracts.md

 There is a default intepreter for [BTC-DLC](https://adiabat.github.io/dlc.pdf).

-> binary option contracts supported (no composition yet).
+> binary option contracts supported and composition (experimental).

 > This is MAD (mutually assured destruction) version of DLC.
 If any of the parties rejects co-signing - their funds will be locked (symmetrically).